 Civic Action Week

 University of Pittsburgh Civic Action Week is a campus-wide event for students, faculty, staff, and the broader community to educate, engage, and encourage collective responses to pressing social issues.
-This year's theme is Civic Action Week: The Path to Joy and Liberation.
-We are looking to build celebratory spaces for the University community and broader community together.
+This year's Civic Action Week theme is

 Throughout this week, each opportunity that you participate in will aid in your civic development.
 Using the Pathways for Public Service and Civic Engagement, these opportunities will fall into one or more of the six areas: